This article was automatically translated from the original Turkish version.

 Reuters.
 “Russia Dismisses Polish Statements on Drones in Its Airspace as ‘Nothing New’.”
 Reuters.
 Accessed September 11, 2025. https://www.reuters.com/world/europe/russia-dismisses-polish-statements-drones-its-airspace-nothing-new-2025-09-11/.

-On September 9, 2025, Russian drones violated Polish airspace.
-Poland shot down several drones and declared a military alert.
-NATO scrambled fighter jets and voiced solidarity, while Moscow denied the accusations and described the exercises as routine.
+On September 9, 2025, Russian unmanned aerial vehicles violated Polish airspace.
+Poland shot down several drones and declared military alert.
+NATO scrambled fighter jets and issued messages of solidarity.
+Moscow rejected the allegations and stated that the exercises were routine.

 Course of Events